MbinOrg/mbin/FAQ.md

 sudo rabbitmqctl set_permissions -p / <user> ".*" ".*" ".*"
 ```

-Now you can open the RabbitMQ management page: (insecure connection!) `http://<server-ip>:15672` with the username kbin and the password found in the .env file.
+Now you can open the RabbitMQ management page: (insecure connection!) `http://<server-ip>:15672` with the username and the password provided earlier.
 [More info can be found here](https://www.rabbitmq.com/management.html#getting-started).
 See screenshot below of a typical small instance of Mbin running RabbitMQ management interface:

 ![image](https://github.com/MbinOrg/mbin/assets/628926/ce47213e-13c5-4b57-9fd3-c5b4a64138ef)